aritropc/i3-configs/README.md

 # i3-configs
-As every other Linux enthusiasts, I too made some of my own i3 configs too flex
+Like every other Linux enthusiast, I too made some of my own i3 configs to flex